Blacksmithing is both a hobby and a useful skill. I initially planned to forge knives, but smaller projects are easier

-Coal is the most historically accurate forging fuel, and creating a forge that uses coal is very easy, but requires a bit of creativity.
-Coal is smoky, especially when first lighting, but will clear up a bit as it gains temperature.
+Coal is the most historically accurate forging fuel, and creating a forge that uses coal is very easy, but it requires a bit of creativity.
+Coal is smoky, especially when first lighting, but it will clear up a bit as it gains temperature.

-Anthracite coal is considered the best, but bituminous coal will work very well too, and is more commonly available (also less expensive).
+Anthracite coal is considered the best, but bituminous coal will work very well too, and it is more commonly available (also less expensive).

 Depending on where you live, coal may not be readily available.
-Most of the coal in the United States is in the East and Northeast, and gets more expensive the further you are from there.
+Most of the coal in the United States is in the East and Northeast, and it gets more expensive the further you are from there.

 Lighting coal is a little more difficult than charcoal, but the resulting forge will burn hotter and longer.
 It may get hot enough to damage the metal you are trying to work on.
 However, this also makes reaching forge welding temperatures much easier.

 Depending on where you live, this will not be an option simply because of the rules of your city, so check your local laws.
-With some states, as soon as you do anything other than cook food on with coal, you can be fined.
+In some states, as soon as you do anything other than cook food with coal, you can be fined.

 Charcoal is considered the least desirable fuel when blacksmithing.
 While readily available, charcoal may not even reach the necessary temperature to soften iron and steel without a lot of fuel and constant airflow.
 You can burn through a lot of charcoal quickly and still not achieve the proper temperatures.
-If you are first starting out, you can start try charcoal, and see if it will function with what you are working with.
+If you are first starting out, you can try charcoal and see if it will function with what you are working with.
 Briquettes are particularly bad, as they frequently have a large amount of non-combustible dirt used to help form them.

-Instead of buying briquettes, you should make your own higher quality charcoal from wood.
-Charcoal can be made from wood fairly easily, and if you have a reliable supply, may work for your application.
+Instead of buying briquettes, you can make homemade charcoal from wood.
+It can be made from wood fairly easily.
+If you have a reliable supply of wood, it may work for your homemade forge.